 Australian Aboriginal literature, once relegated to the margins of Australian literary studies, now receives both national and international attention.
-Not only has the number of published texts by contemporary Australian Aboriginals risen sharply, but scholars and publishers have also recently begun recovering earlier published and unpublished Indigenous works.
+Not only has the number of published texts by contemporary Aboriginal authors risen sharply, but scholars and publishers have also recently begun recovering earlier published and unpublished Indigenous works.

-Writing by Australian Aboriginals is making a decisive impression in fiction, autobiography, biography, poetry, film, drama, and music, and has recently been anthologised in Oceania and North America.
+Aboriginal authors are making a decisive impression in fiction, autobiography, biography, poetry, film, drama, and music, and have been anthologised in Oceania and North America.

 Until now, however, there has been no comprehensive critical companion that contextualises the Aboriginal canon for scholars, researchers, students, and general readers.